BaseCase/trying_out_test_double/README.md

 ## Features
-* A user can have their own wishlist, to which they can add remove items.
+* A user can have their own wishlist, to which they can add and remove items.

 * An item in another user's wishlist can be "dibsed" to denote that the dibsing user intends to buy it.
 The wishlist owner can't tell who dibsed their items.